chaosotter/basic-games/games/99'er Magazine/1981-07/Harried Housewife/README.txt

-[Note: This program does not run in TI Extended BASIC because of the character range it attempts to redefine, and it is too large to run in TI BASIC on a disk system.]
+[Note: This program has been adapted from the original to run in TI Extended BASIC.
+Some compromises had to be made to compensate for the smaller range of redefinable characters.]

 HARRIED HOUSEWIFE